-- Red fox is indigenous to the Northern Hemisphere including most of North America, Europe and Asia.
+- The red fox is indigenous to the Northern Hemisphere, including most of North America, Europe, and Asia.

 - They have also been introduced to the Falkland Islands and Australia.

-- They live at the elevation of 4,500 meters from the sea level.
+- They live at an elevation of 4,500 meters from sea level.

 - Red foxes also adapt well to human environments and prefer mixed vegetation communities.

-- Red fox is the most widely distributed species of canidae.
+- The red fox is the most widely distributed species of Canidae.

 - The habitat range of red foxes includes most of the United States and Canada.

 - They can be found throughout New Hampshire, Central America, and northern Africa.